-- Employment for innovation / creative office (FSR 0.75:1) to accommodate a range of occupiers that could operate in the education and health sectors, and - Residential boarding house for student accommodation (FSR 1.25:1) accommodating around 50-60 beds to support the education/health and innovation sector.
+- Light industrial/ creative office (FSR 0.76:1) to accommodate a range of occupiers that could operate in the education and health sectors, and - Residential uses: - o Residential flat building (FSR 1.5:1 or 1,960sqm GFA) accommodating around 26 dwellings; or - Boarding house (FSR 2:1 or 2,614sqm GFA) accommodating around 93 beds to support the education/ health and innovation sector.

-The retention of the existing quantum of non-residential floorspace for employment use will assist to alleviate the "conversion of industrial and commercial building stocks" as identified in the Place Strategy.
+The retention of the existing quantum of non-residential floorspace for light industrial uses will assist to alleviate the "conversion of industrial and commercial building stocks" as identified in the Place Strategy.

-Residential accommodation either in a boarding house would cater a range of residents seeking to live close to the Camperdown-Ultimo Collaboration Area.
+Residential accommodation either in a residential flat building or a boarding house would cater a range of residents seeking to live close to the Camperdown-Ultimo Collaboration Area.